alexg-axis/advent-of-code/2021/9/README.md

 ## --- Day 9: Smoke Basin ---

 These caves seem to be [lava tubes](https://en.wikipedia.org/wiki/Lava_tube).
-Parts are even still volcanically active; small hydrothermal vents release smoke into the caves that slowly settles like rain.
+Parts are even still volcanically active; small hydrothermal vents release smoke into the caves that slowly settles like rain (_This was originally going to be a puzzle about watersheds, but we're already under water._).

 If you can model how the smoke flows through the caves, you might be able to avoid it and be that much safer.
 The submarine generates a heightmap of the floor of the nearby caves for you (your puzzle input).